Darijan Bojanić

 Darijan Bojanić ([darijan bojanitɕ]; born 28 December 1994) is a Swedish professional footballer who plays as a central midfielder for K League 1 club Ulsan Hyundai.

 Early life

 His parents fled from Bosnia and Herzegovina during the Yugoslav Wars while his mother was pregnant with him.
 Bojanić was born in Växjö, Sweden, and grew up in Gislaved.
-His mother is of Bosniak descent, while his father is ethnically Croat.
+His mother is of Croat descent, while his father is Bosnian.
 Bojanić is fluent in the Bosnian language.

 Club career

 Östers IF

 In 2010, after debuting in the senior team at local club Gislaveds IS at age 16, Bojanić moved to Östers IF in Superettan, Sweden's second tier.
 Around that time, he also attracted interest from several European clubs, reportedly Fulham and Heerenveen.
 In 2012, Bojanić made 12 appearances as Öster won Superettan and got promoted to the first division.

 In 2013, Bojanić made his debut in Allsvenskan, aged 18.
 Midway through the season, after making 14 appearances for Öster, he transferred to IFK Göteborg.